 The golden era of the 'Original Video Animation' or 'Original Animated Video' is a time which is remembered fondly by many anime fans.
 Beginning in the early to mid nineteen eighties, the age of the OVA continued right until the end of the millennium, and throughout the years produced some of the finest animation to ever come out of Japan; from its earliest classics like 'Top wo Nerae!' to works like 'Rurouni Kenshin: Tsuiokuhen' and 'FLCL' in its twilight years.
 The format can even boast 'Legend of the Galactic Heroes' among its ranks, an anime that is often touted as the greatest ever made.

-But none of that matters, because we don't remember OVA format for the less-commercialised or more creative and experimental nature it tended to produce.
+of that matters, because we don't remember OVA format for the less-commercialised or more creative and experimental nature it tended to produce.
 No, we remember the OVA for the veritable smorgasbord of ridiculous trash it spawned in the late eighties and early nineties, and then charitably brought to Western shores by companies like Manga Entertainment and Central Park Media and now providing entertainment for drunken anime fans the world over.
 Today we will be taking a closer look at one of the less terrible examples of this bygone era; the delightfully offensive (or just offensive) five episode spectacular that is 'Angel Cop'.